Ekaterina-Lopukhova/A-Novel-Image-Compression-Method-Based-on-Coordinated-Group-Signal-Transformation/README.md

 │
 └──── test/

 - **train/**: Contains original, compressed, and recovered images.
-- **validation/** and **test/**: Contain only original images.
+- **val/** and **test/**: Contain only original images.

 ## Usage

-To use this dataset, clone this repository using the following command with Git LFS enabled: git lfs clone https://github.com/Ekaterina-Lopukhova/Machine-Learning-Driven-Calibration-of-Traffic-Models-with-Video-Data/dataset-of-satellite-images.zip
+To use this dataset, clone the repository using the following command with Git LFS enabled: git lfs clone https://github.com/Ekaterina-Lopukhova/Machine-Learning-Driven-Calibration-of-Traffic-Models-with-Video-Data/dataset-of-satellite-images.zip